Alonso-del-Arte/toy-examples/CONTRIBUTING.md

 programming, not demonstrating that there's a third party library for every purpose.

-I will only consider pull requests pertaining to open issues or TODO comments.
+I will only consider pull requests pertaining to open issues or To Do comments.
 You need to have an integrated development environment (IDE) like IntelliJ IDEA or Apache NetBeans, with JUnit.